 Since 1997 the Ithaca College Department of Education has maintained partnerships with public schools in New York City through our NYC Field Experience Program (NYCFx).
+Our first and longest partnership has been with the Frederick Douglass Academy.
 Over the years the partnerships have expanded from one school to four partner schools across Harlem, Washington Heights and Queens.

 - To utilize the unique strengths and resources of each institution to enhance the learning experience of all participants;

 - To foster a deeper understanding of cultural competence and educational equity by encouraging students and faculty from partnering institutions to cross cultural, social, and economic boundaries to work together;

 - To have Ithaca College serve as a consistent college partnership to support students and faculty in their personal, academic, and professional goals; and

 - To provide Ithaca College students with experiential learning opportunities in New York City teaching and to encourage teaching in a city environment as a career path.

 "The facilities they have for Agricultre are every Ag teacher's dream, and the way the Ag program is run is top-notch."